dejan2609/harshadranganathan.github.io/_posts/2021-12-25-things-i-tried-as-team-lead.md

 - Sort the work items in the sprint board based on priority so team members always pick from the top
 - Incase, the priority keeps changing - have a weekly Monday call to clarify the priority items for the week

+Problems faced:
+- Team members don't want to work on a particular task - boring/trivial/other reasons - but at the end of the day we are paid to do it and someone has to work on it
+- Multiple team members interested to take up same work item - determine who to assign based on various factors such as priorities, previous work assignments etc.

 {% include donate.html %}
 {% include advertisement.html %}
 ## Design Discussions/Spikes